toradex/meta-toradex-security/docs/README-secure-debug.md

 ## Limitations

-- Although iMX8MP belongs to the iMX8M family, authenticated Secure Debug is not available on this SoC.
-NXP states in AN4686 that "the Secure Debug mode is not functional on the i.MX 8M Plus" and references erratum ERR052318.
-Disabling debug access would still be possible in principle, but this SoC is not currently supported by the layer.
+- Authenticated Secure Debug is not available on the iMX8MP, even though the SoC belongs to the iMX8M family.
+Erratum ERR052318 states that in Secure JTAG mode the SJC "does not correctly control JTAG access and may not unlock the device for JTAG access", and AN4686 states that "the Secure Debug mode is not functional on the i.MX 8M Plus".
+NXP defeatured the mode and recommends "No Debug" mode or disabling the SJC instead, which is what the layer offers on this SoC.
 - Only the SJC backend is implemented, and within it only iMX8M is supported.
 The two-key iMX8/iMX8X variant, the iMX9x EdgeLock Secure Enclave, and TI K3 use different mechanisms and are not supported yet.
 - All devices programmed from the same build share the same response key.
 See [Key management](#key-management).